- Corporate Strategy

 Note: ongoing cases may have been subject to previous threshold criteria –

-The Council of the Pharmaceutical Society NI, published the following revised Indicative Sanctions Guidance in January 2019.
-This guidance will come into effect on 27 March 2019.
+The Council of the Pharmaceutical Society NI, published revised Indicative Sanctions Guidance in January 2019.
+This guidance came into effect on 27 March 2019.
 All Fitness to Practise cases heard by the Statutory Committee on the 27 March 2019 and after will use the revised Indicative Sanctions Guidance.
-All Fitness to Practise cases heard before 27 March 2019, will use the current Indicative Sanctions Guidance.

 73 University Street